emmetio/emmet-docs/src/documents/abbreviations/types/index.html.md

 ## Aliases

-In abbreviations section of `snippets.json` you can also define _aliases_: a short-hands for commonly used abbreviations.
+In the abbreviations section of `snippets.json` you can also define _aliases_: a short-hands for commonly used abbreviations.
 Aliases can be used to define:

 * short names for long tag names;
 * referencing commonly used abbreviations.